Cologne's KVB line 4: extension to Niederaußem is being planned!

 The Rhein-Erft district is leading the feasibility study to extend KVB line 4 to Niederaussem, with results in three years.

-Cologne's KVB line 4: Extension to Niederaußem in planning!
+Cologne's KVB line 4: extension to Niederaußem is being planned!

 The Cologne Transport Company (KVB) has exciting news to announce.
-The already proven one KVB line 4 will be extended to Bergheim-Niederaußem in the future.
-This expansion is accompanied by a comprehensive feasibility study that should take a close look at the economic benefits of the new route.
-The goal is not only to offer the citizens in the region improved local transport, but also to set the course for sustainable mobility.
+The already proven one KVB line 4 is to be extended to Bergheim-Niederaussem in the future.
+This expansion will be accompanied by a comprehensive feasibility study that will examine the economic benefits of the new route.
+The goal is not only to offer citizens in the region improved local transport, but also to set the course for sustainable mobility.

 Feasibility study as a pioneer